 - Supermarket C

-Where do you think supermarket A is ahaed in comparison to other supermarkets?
-Please describe as precisely as possible!
+- In what ways do you think supermarket A is superior to other supermarkets?

-Further examples of questions that could be asked in a competitive analysis:
+Here are a few more examples of questions that could be included in a competitive analysis:

-- Please name a reason why you would change your telecommunications provider.
+- Please tell us a reason why you would change your telecommunications provider.

 - Here are five sneaker brands.
-In your oppinion, which do you think offers the best design in general?
+In your opinion, which do you think offers the best design in general?

 - Which drugstore is closest to your home?

-- When you think of bakeries, which chain comes to your mind spontaneously?
+- When you think of coffee shops, which chain comes to your mind spontaneously?